Sunny Balwani: Career

-In the 1990s, Balwani worked for Lotus Software and Microsoft.
+In the 1990s, Balwani worked for Lotus Development and Microsoft.
 During Balwani's tenure at Microsoft he worked in sales.
 He claims to have written thousands of lines of code.
 However, independent investigations could not verify this, and numerous Microsoft managers who were asked about him could not remember him.
 While at Microsoft, he met a Japanese artist, Keiko Fujimoto, who became his wife.

 In late 1999, he joined CommerceBid.com as president.
 It was a software development company that helped businesses buy and sell items via auctions over the burgeoning Internet.
 In 1999, the company was purchased by Commerce One, another business development software company with a high valuation.
 The buyout was done entirely with stock, and Balwani joined the board of the new company.
 In July 2000, Balwani sold his shares in Commerce One, netting nearly $40 million shortly before the company went out of business, just before the dot com bubble burst.
-He later went back to school and received a Master of Business Administration from the Haas School of Business at University of California, Berkeley in 2003.
+He went back to school at the Haas School of Business at University of California, Berkeley to a Master of Business Administration, where he met Elizabeth Holmes in 2002 during a trip to Beijing as part of Stanford University's Mandarin program.
+Holmes was 18 and in her senior year of high school at the time, and Balwani was 37; Holmes would later pursue an undergraduate degree in chemical engineering at Stanford, then later drop out to focus full-time on Theranos.
+Balwani graduated from the Haas School of Business in 2003.
 He spent another four years in a computer science graduate program at Stanford University, but dropped out in 2008.

-While enrolled at Berkeley, Balwani, who was 37 at the time, met Elizabeth Holmes, who was 18 and in her senior year of high school.
-Holmes pursued an undergraduate degree in chemical engineering at Stanford, but later dropped out to focus full-time on Theranos.
+He would join Theranos soon after, when its board threatened to "replace Holmes with somebody more experienced" and she promised to bring Balwani in instead.